Walk your way through this Paris-in-a-Week itinerary

 Some highly-rated restaurants are pinned in my map in purple.
 And while they're constantly changing the last ones I remember enjoying were:

 Breakfast is always enjoyable in Paris.
 Of course you can get a fresh croissant, pain au chocolate or pain aux amandes in any bakery.
 Most bistros also offer breakfasts which include croissants, fresh bread with butter and jams, juice and a hot beverage.
+This is a cheaper and tastier option than most hotel breakfasts.

 Some Tips for Dining Out